BraydenAntonelli/Concurrent-Hash-Table/README.txt

 ## AI Use Citation

-This project implementation was assisted by AI-generated suggestions provided by ChatGPT, a language model developed by OpenAI.
+This project's basic overall implementation was assisted by AI-generated suggestions provided by ChatGPT, a language model developed by OpenAI.
+After that, the team used this overall base and refined it to meet project specifications properly.